Azure/blue-bridge/README.md

 When `UseManagedIdentity` is set to `true`, Blue Bridge will attempt to authenticate using the managed identity available on the compute resource.
 This works automatically if there is only one managed identity (either system-assigned or user-assigned).

 If the compute resource has multiple managed identities, you must specify which one to use by setting the `ManagedIdentityClientId` environment variable to the client ID of the desired managed identity.
+Note that setting `ManagedIdentityClientId` implies the use of managed identity, so setting `UseManagedIdentity` to `true` is not necessary in this case.

 ---